-The crisis surrounding the global pandemic had even sparked whispers about cancelling the entire fishing season in Alaska, however the state elected to install a new range of safety measures in order to resume the fishing season uninterrupted.
-Threat of the spreading of COVID-19 is elevated in Alaska due to the majority of fishermen traveling from out of state for seasonal work within the largest salmon fishery in the world.
+The crisis surrounding the global pandemic had even sparked whispers about canceling the entire fishing season in Alaska, however, the state elected to install a new range of safety measures in order to resume the fishing season uninterrupted.
+The threat of the spreading of COVID-19 is elevated in Alaska due to the majority of fishermen traveling from out of state for seasonal work within the largest salmon fishery in the world.

 According to Gottlieb, with a five-day quarantine “…you might get away with it some of the time,” he says.
 “But if enough boats or enough industries are doing this kind of thing, it’s certainly likely that at some point that strategy is not going to work.”

 Clearly, the Pacific Northwest is facing tough times ahead as long as the COVID-19 pandemic persists.
 The Global Seafood community has borne the burden of the virus, but with the beginning of the summer season, states like Alaska, Oregon, and Washington are feeling the strain more than ever.